NethermindEth/general-agents-module/README.md

 - You cannot directly instantiate an `Alert` object through its constructor because it has a private constructor.
 Instead, there's a static method named `fromObject`.
 - To use it, call `Alert.fromObject(alertInput: AlertInput)`, where `AlertInput` is an interface containing all the properties an `Alert` can have.
 Each property in `AlertInput` is optional, allowing you to create an `Alert` with only the properties you need for your use case or testing.
-- For more details about `Alert` and its properties, refer to the official [forta-docs](https://docs.forta.network/en/latest/sdk/#alert).
+- For more details about `Alert` and its properties, refer to the official [forta-docs](https://docs.forta.network/en/latest/sdk/#alert), and for more details about `AlertInput`'s properties, refer to our implementation in [alert.type.ts](https://github.com/Macbeth98/general-agents-module/blob/test/alertEvent/src/utils/alert.type.ts#L56-L76).

 #### Creating AlertEvent